vtange/TreeOfSaviorMapdex/README.md

 EDIT MODE

- 4. Use of a transparent, Full-screen DIV layer to block clicks outside edited object
+ 7. Use of a transparent, Full-screen DIV layer to block clicks outside edited object
- 5. Use of angular.copy($scope.MonsterDB.monstall[index], $scope.editedItem);
+ 8. Use of angular.copy($scope.MonsterDB.monstall[index], $scope.editedItem);
       - copy original to form-controlled 'editedItem' to edit.
       - reverse to save -> angular.copy($scope.editedItem, $scope.MonsterDB.monstall[index]);
- 6.
+SEARCH MODE

+ 9. Move info from Controller to Controller via Service
+ 10. Angular Filter Array of Objects by 'searched for' object.
+Basic Name search and attribute searching.

 Should've:

  1. Used a JSON for Map Data
+ 2. More ng-repeat to avoid repeated HTML elements.
+ 3. Split Controllers, or just do it in one controller and not have to use a service.